401-advanced-javascript-sararussert/storefront/README.md

 ## Author: Sara Russert

 ## Description of Project
-An online shopping portal for a fictional store
+An online shopping portal for a fictional store via a udemy course

 ## Technical Requirements
 React